matake01/foo-bar-app/README.md

 # DevOps Java Application Template

-This DevOps web app boilerplate project template is created regarding to the Maven Web App Archetype with Spring REST & Data JPA support added.
+This DevOps web app boilerplate project template is created according to the Maven Web App Archetype with Spring REST & Data JPA support added.

 The project is also following the standards for Continuous Integration & Deployment by using defined pipelines (`cricle.yml`) at the cloud service [CircleCI](http://circleci.com).